clockworkmicro/currentzoom/README.md

 currentzoom.js is a simple widget to display the current zoom level of your Leaflet map.

-In order to use this widget you can add the script tag below to your html and all Leaflet instances on your page will have the zoom widget placed on top right of the map.
+In order to use this widget you can add the script tag below to your html and all Leaflet instances on your page will have the zoom zoom level widget placed on top right of the map.

     <script src="https://clockworkmicro.github.io/currentzoom.js"></script>